(A very brief glance at some of our views on Leadership)

 Spencer Stuart’s Thomas Neff and James Citrin “Lessons from the Top”, a book looking at the top 100 CEO in US Fortune-500, released also in 2001 – actually found a somewhat different nuance in differentiating good from great, and this may make the point on our journey into leadership – we are all students for life..

 A perhaps much simpler way to look at leadership style (or to learn to practice this) is by adopting Servant Leadership.
 The whole idea behind this leadership practice (over others) is to think, act and work from the intent to let others (and the organization) blossom, Not yourself- but the other.
-To act as a coach or steward over the healthy growth of others.
+To act as a coach or steward over the healthy growth of others, and the whole.